 In 2008-2009, CPW recommended an increase on East Elk Creek due to the fact that it supports a naturally reproducing brook trout fishery, experiences heavy recreation use due to its proximity to Blue Mesa Reservoir, and because it runs through the Sapinero State Wildlife Area.
-Additional cross-section modeling and application of current guidelines indicated that the decreed summer flow amounts between April 1 and October 31 should be increased by 0.7 cubic feet per second (cfs).
+Additional cross-section modeling and application of current guidelines indicated that the decreed summer flow amounts between April 1 and October 31 should be increased by 0.7 cfs.